lucassabreu/clockify-cli/README.md

                                 Can be generated here: https://clockify.me/user/settings#generateApiKeyBtn
-      --trello-token string   Trello's token (defaults to env $CLOCKIFY_TRELLO_TOKEN) -u, --user-id string        user id from the token (defaults to env $CLOCKIFY_USER_ID) -w, --workspace string      workspace to be used (defaults to env $CLOCKIFY_WROKSPACE)
+      --trello-token string   Trello's token (defaults to env $CLOCKIFY_TRELLO_TOKEN) -u, --user-id string        user id from the token (defaults to env $CLOCKIFY_USER_ID) -w, --workspace string      workspace to be used (defaults to env $CLOCKIFY_WORKSPACE)

 Use "clockify-cli [command] --help" for more information about a command.
 ```